 The stooges are icemen who, while delivering ice to a house on the top of a high hill, destroy several cakes that a wealthy man is trying to bring home.
 When their antics cause the servants...
 See full summary »

-Family-oriented TV series, produced by MGM, in which animated versions of the "Wizard of Oz" characters were used as wrap-arounds to introduce various family-oriented films from the MGM ...
+Family-oriented TV series, produced by MGM, in which guest hosts and animated versions of the "Wizard of Oz" characters were used as wrap-arounds to introduce various family-oriented films ...
 See full summary »

 Cartooning a Caricature of Man's Basic Instincts: Eye Poking , Tearing Out of Tonsils and Extending Stooges' Shelf Life; or Back (Slap!) to the Drawing Board!!

 After about a half decade or so of revived popularity and the acquisition of new generations of fans,the Boys continued in popularity.
 It was becoming increasingly apparent that the artistic* control of The 3 Stooges was rapidly passing from Moe's son-in-law, Norman Maurer to the team of Mother Nature and Father Time.
 Their own birth certificates were making a prima facia case their against their continuing in the Movie and TV businesses.